Jaybee’s Story

 En route to the Coulston laboratory, somehow aware of his fate, Jaybee is said to have expressed a woeful and terrible cry.
 He pleadingly reached for the hands of a caregiver who described him as “the most terrified chimpanzee, [he] had ever seen.”

-Now free from the lab, he will spend the rest of his life in sanctuary at Save the Chimps in Florida.
+Now free from the lab, he spends his life in sanctuary at Save the Chimps in Florida.
 Jaybee is a smart fellow who understands humans well, which often gives him the upper hand!
 One of his favorite tricks: stealing the water hoses.

 Jaybee sat alone in his indoor enclosure, with a perfect circle of monkey chow biscuits surrounding him.
 He was found that way by Dr. Carole Noon when she returned to the Coulston Foundation in New Mexico after all of its chimpanzee research subjects, including Jaybee, were rescued into her sanctuary.